Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 ## DevOps Pipeline Variable files

-Under my repo path: `\terraform-azurerm-resourcegroup\pipelines\variables`, I have created the following four yaml variable template files:
+Under my repo path: `/terraform-azurerm-resourcegroup/pipelines/variables/`, I have created the following four yaml variable template files:

 1. **common_vars.yml** (Declares variables that will be used in all pipelines).